The Ultimate Guide to Everything You Need to See & Do Upstate

 This Woodstock mainstay recently got a fresh new look in the form of an upscale addition to the previously existing wing.
 Vibrant and colorful, Hotel Dylan’s facelift comes courtesy of design duo The Novogratz.
 “The vibe throughout is a cool, fun, hip place to stay,” explains Robert Novogratz.
 “The original hotel is four years old and didn’t need a revamp, as the designs are fresh yet timeless.”
 Instead of a total overhaul, The Novogratz focused on keeping the new parts in line with the aesthetics of the old—it’s all about laid-back charm, bohemian sophistication, and, of course, a steady dosage of inspo from some of the musical and artistic greats.

 Each guestroom is named after a rock legend with roots to the Woodstock Nation.
 Guests can pick up a vinyl record at the front desk to bring to their room, or head out to chill al fresco by the fire pits.
 It’s peak artsy upstate escape.
 Be sure to check out the neighboring towns for cool art exhibits, calming spas, and all types of fine dining (more on that below).

 731 Warren St, Hudson, NY 12534

 This former motor lodge-turned hotel has become a Hudson mainstay.
 Its movie theater-inspired facade features a whitewashed minimalist theme and a bold font.
-During the warmer weather months, a bike rack stationed at the adjacent parking lot houses a slew of pastel vintage rides, replaced by a meticulously stacked pile of firewood in the winter.
-Inside, a cozy lounge boasts a colorful slew of furnishings, gathered around a wood-burning stove, mirroring a compact yet curated library, deep and cozy lounge chairs included.
+During the warmer weather months, a bike rack stationed at the adjacent parking lot houses pastel vintage rides, replaced by a meticulously stacked pile of firewood in the winter.
+Inside, a cozy lounge boasts a colorful array of furnishings, gathered around a wood-burning stove, mirroring a compact yet curated library, deep and cozy lounge chairs included.